kewisch/pyamo/README.md

   -v, --verbose         show validation messages
   -x {all,linux,mac,win,android} XPI, --xpi {all,linux,mac,win,android} XPI
-                        upload an xpi for a platform -s SOURCE, --source SOURCE
+                        upload an xpi for a platform -b, --beta            force uploading this xpi to the beta channel -s SOURCE, --source SOURCE
                         add sources to this submission
 ```